madrobby/zepto/Readme.md

 each render to individual files, but they don't matter because the docs are all compiled in one page (index.html).

 Jekyll categories correspond to Zepto modules, e.g. "ajax" and "event".
-The exception is the "changelog" category, which contains release notes.

 The site can be built with: